 The Trust will not:

-We will not obtain personally identifying information about you when you visit our site, unless you choose to provide such information to us.
+The Trust will not obtain personally identifying information about you when you visit our site unless you choose to provide such information to us.
 Providing such information is entirely voluntary.
-Except as required by law, we do not share any personally identifying information we receive with any outside parties.
 If you sign up for one of our email lists, we will only send you the kinds of information you have requested.
 You can unsubscribe at any time from these communications.

-You also may decide to send us personally identifying information, for example, in an electronic mail message containing a question or comment, or by filling out a Web form that provides us this information.
+You also may decide to send us personally identifying information, for example, in an email message containing a question or comment, or by filling out a Web form that provides us this information.
 We use personally identifying information from email primarily to respond to your requests.
-We may forward your email to other staff or Honorary Officers who are better able to answer your questions.
-With your prior consent, we may also use your email to contact you in the future about our services that may be of interest.
+We may forward your email to Trust officers who are better able to answer your questions.
+With your prior consent, we may also use your email address to contact you in the future with updates about the Trust and appeals.